zzhangje/pyrender-community/README.md

   STL, DAE, OFF, PLY, and GLB.
 - An easy-to-use scene viewer with support for animation, showing face and vertex normals, toggling lighting conditions, and saving images and GIFs.
-- An offscreen rendering module that supports OSMesa and EGL backends.
+- An offscreen rendering module that supports EGL backends.
 - Shadow mapping for directional and spot lights.
 - Metallic-roughness materials for physically-based rendering, including several types of texture and normal mapping.